Select Page

 Usability test

-1. Quick start, clear adjust options while experiencing it
+1. ‘Give me a quick start!’
+Clear adjust options while experiencing it

-We found out that users were impatient before they felt the massage.
+Many users were impatient before they felt the massage.
 Therefore we decreased the setting steps and showed adjustment options on one page when the massage started.
-Users needed to modify options according to their feeling at the moment.
+Users needed to modify options according to their feelings at the moment.

 2. Appropriate copywriting